 - 1. Check Enable SNMP Trap. - 2.
-Enter the Server IP and the Port of the PC / server to be notified of SNMP trap events. - 3.
-Next to Notification, click Select and check the types of events for sending SNMP notifications. - 4.
-Check Enable SNMP Agent. - 5.
+Enter the Primary Server IP and the Service Port of the PC / server to be notified of SNMP trap events. - 3.
+Enter the Redundancy Server IP and the Service Port of the redundant PC /server to be notified of SNMP trap events. - 4.
+Fill in the Community field. - 5.
+Check Enable SNMP Agent. - 6.
 Check / uncheck the SNMP Agents for sending SNMP trap events.

-To add additional SNMP Agents, you must first Disable SNMP Agent.
+Note: To add additional SNMP Agents, you must first Disable SNMP Agent.